spectrochempy.read_opus

 >>> len(le)

-Again we can use merge to stack all 4 spectra if thet have compatible dimensions.
+Again we can use merge to stack all 4 spectra if they have compatible dimensions.

 >>> scp.read_opus(directory='irdata/OPUS', merge=True)